Crimes against humanity: Origins of the term

-The term "crimes against humanity" was used by George Washington Williams, an American minister, politician and historian, in a letter he wrote to the United States Secretary of State describing the atrocities committed by Leopold II of Belgium's administration in the Congo Free State in 1890.
-This was an early but not, as is often claimed, the first use of the term in its modern sense in the English language.
-In his first annual message in December 1889, U.S. President Benjamin Harrison spoke about the slave trade in Africa as a "crime against humanity".
-Already in 1883, Williams had used the same term in his reflections about slavery in the United States.
+The term is first attested in 1883, when American minister, politician and historian George Washington Williams used it in his reflections about slavery in the United States.
+In his first annual message in December 1889, U.S. President Benjamin Harrison also spoke about the slave trade in Africa as a "crime against humanity".
+The term "crimes against humanity" was used again by Williams in a letter he wrote to the United States Secretary of State describing the atrocities in the Congo Free State committed by Leopold II of Belgium's administration in 1890.
+This is often popularly cited as the first use of the term in its modern sense in the English language, despite Williams' earlier usage.

-In treaty law, the term originated in the Second Hague Convention of 1899 preamble and was expanded in the Fourth Hague Convention of 1907 preamble and their respective regulations, which were concerned with the codification of new rules of international humanitarian law.
-The preamble of the two Conventions referenced the "laws of humanity" as an expression of underlying inarticulated humanistic values.
+In treaty law, the term was first used in the Second Hague Convention of 1899 preamble and was expanded in the Fourth Hague Convention of 1907 preamble and their respective regulations, which were concerned with the codification of new rules of international humanitarian law.
+The preamble of the two Conventions referenced the "laws of humanity" as an expression of underlying, unarticulated humanistic values.
 The term is part of what is known as the Martens Clause.

-On May 24, 1915, the Allied Powers, Britain, France, and Russia, jointly issued a statement explicitly and for the first time ever charging another government with committing "a crime against humanity".
+On 24 May 1915, the Allied Powers, Britain, France, and Russia, jointly issued a statement explicitly and for the first time ever charging another government with committing "a crime against humanity".
 An excerpt from this joint statement reads:

 In view of these new crimes of Turkey against humanity and civilization, the Allied Governments announce publicly to the Sublime Porte that they will hold personally responsible for these crimes all members of the Ottoman Government, as well as those of their agents who are implicated in such massacres.

 At the conclusion of the war, the Allied Commission of Responsibilities recommended the creation of a tribunal to try "violations of the laws of humanity" because the law of war did not cover atrocities committed by a state against its own nationals or allied persons.
-However, the US representative objected to references to the "law of humanity" as being imprecise and insufficiently developed at that time, and the concept was not pursued.
+The US representative subsequently objected to references to the "law of humanity" as being imprecise and insufficiently developed at that time, so the concept was not pursued.